LABEL-FREE MITIGATION OF SPURIOUS CORRELATIONS IN VLMS USING SPARSE AUTOENCODERS

 TL;DR: We propose an interpretable zero-shot approach to remove spurious features from vision language model representations.

 Abstract: Vision-Language Models (VLMs) have demonstrated impressive zero-shot capabilities across a wide range of tasks and domains.
 However, their performance is often compromised by learned spurious correlations, which can adversely affect downstream applications.
-Existing mitigation strategies typically depend on additional data, model retraining, labeled features or classes, domain-specific expertise, or external language models—posing scalability and generalization challenges.
+Existing mitigation strategies typically depend on additional data, model retraining, labeled features or classes, domain-specific expertise, or external language models posing scalability and generalization challenges.
 In contrast, we introduce a fully interpretable, zero-shot method that requires no auxiliary data or external supervision named DIAL (Disentangle, Identify, And Label-free removal).
-Our approach begins by filtering the minority group representations that might be disproportionately influenced by spurious features, using distributional analysis.
+Our approach begins by filtering the representations that might be disproportionately influenced by spurious features, using distributional analysis.
 We then apply a sparse autoencoder to disentangle the representations and identify the feature directions associated with spurious features.
 To mitigate their impact, we remove the subspace spanned by these spurious directions from the affected representations.
-Additionally, we propose a principled technique to determine both the optimal number of spurious feature vectors and the appropriate magnitude for subspace removal.
+Additionally, for cases where prior knowledge of spurious features in a dataset are not known, we introduce DIAL+ which can detect and mitigate the spurious features.
 We validate our method through extensive experiments on widely used spurious correlation benchmarks.
 Results show that our approach consistently outperforms or matches existing baselines in terms of overall accuracy and worst-group performance, offering a scalable and interpretable solution to a persistent challenge in VLMs.

 Primary Area: interpretability and explainable AI